Artistic Director and Principal Conductor of the Ural Philharmonic Orchestra

 Depth of interpretation, clever dramaturgy and an infallible creative drive are what characterize Dmitry Liss as a conductor.

-Dmitry Liss is highly regarded by many renowned soloists including Mikhail Pletnev, Boris Berezovsky, Sergey Krylov, Gidon Kremer, Wynton Marsalis, Frank Peter Zimmerman, Yuri Bashmet, Alexander Kniazev, Viktor Tretyakov, Shlomo Mintz, Gilles Apap, Akiko Suwanai, Natalia Gutman, Peter Donohoe, Cyprien Katsaris, Dmitri Bashkirov, Sol Gabetta, Fazil Say and Nikolai Lugansky.
+Dmitry Liss is highly regarded by many renowned soloists including Mikhail Pletnev, Boris Berezovsky, Sergey Krylov, Gidon Kremer, Wynton Marsalis, Frank Peter Zimmerman, Yuri Bashmet, Alexander Kniazev, Viktor Tretyakov, Shlomo Mintz, Gilles Apap, Akiko Suwanai, Natalia Gutman, Peter Donohoe, Cyprien Katsaris, Dmitri Bashkirov, Sol Gabetta, Fazil Say, Nikolai Lugansky, Arabella Steinbacher or Mstislav Rostropovich.
 Furthermore, he has recorded all four Rachmaninov piano concertos with Boris Berezovsky, as well as Brahms’ Piano Concerto No. 2 for Mirare and the Khachaturian and Tchaikovsky piano concertos for Warner Classics.
 Dmitry Liss’ extensive discography includes recordings of symphonies by Galina Ustvolskaya and Nikolai Miaskovsky together with the lesser-known Russian repertoire, which he also enjoys including in his concert programmes.

 “Dmitri Liss let his wonderful orchestral soloists play and show their expertise, with the audience loving the first-class oboe, violin and trumpet soloists.
 The orchestra’s string section led the famous Ural sound, which under Mr. Liss’ baton was a great success.”